AUDIT COMMITTEE (2023)

 Meeting Times & Places

-The committee usually meets during Summer Sessions.
-Other meetings may be held at other times during the year
+The committee meets at least once per year.
+Other meetings may be held at other times during the year.

 The budget for the Audit Committee will include the cost of the outside auditor and will appear in the Operating Budget of the Yearly Meeting.
 The cost of the audit or financial review related to the invested funds will be covered by a portion of the disbursements from the invested funds.